Nizatreasure/shopping_app/README.md

 **NOTE:** An active device (emulator or real) must be connected.
 A stable internet connection is required.
 A MacBook is necessary to run the project on iOS.

+I assume you have already set up Flutter.
+If you haven't, you can follow the instructions [here.](https://docs.flutter.dev/get-started/install)

 <br>

 ### **Assumptions Made** :memo: